Data-Skills/unix-and-bash/_episodes/03-bash-scripts.md

 once for each paired-end file).
 As before, we create an output filename for the current sample being iterated over.
 In this case, all that’s needed is the sample name stored in $sample.
-Our call to bwa provides the reference, and the two paired-end FASTQ files for this sample a s input.
+Our call to bwa provides the reference, and the two paired-end FASTQ files for this sample as input.
 Finally, the output of bwa is redirected to $results_file.

+#### Globbing

 Finally, in some cases it might be easier to directly loop over files, rather than working a file containing sample information like samples.txt.
 The easiest (and safest)